The Text Block is the primary means of adding text to your site. You can use Text Blocks to add headings, links, lists, quotes, and preformatted text.

 Can I format text in different colors?

-All normal (paragraph) text on your site will be the same color, and each heading type will be the same color as its same type.
-This is designed to help you create a cohesive look for your site.
+Each text style can be a different color, set in your Style Editor, and all site text matches the color chosen for that style.
+This means that all normal (paragraph) text will be the same color, and each heading type will have the same color as other headings of the same type.
+This helps create a cohesive look for your site.

 Can I justify text?

-This is also done only with custom CSS.
+No. This can only be done with custom CSS.

 Can a Text Block have a different background color?